 Laurie A. Couture

 Laurie A. Couture is the renowned author of Instead of Medicating and Punishing: Healing the Causes of Our Children’s Acting-Out Behavior by Parenting and Educating the Way Nature Intended.
 As an Attachment Parenting and Unschooling coach, she specializes in the emotional and behavioral health of children and adolescents, helping youth rediscover their passion for learning and helping families heal through the wisdom of nature’s intent.
 In 2012, Laurie was a guest on the Anderson daytime show, hosted by Anderson Cooper.
-She was also featured as an expert in the documentary film, The War On Kids (2009).
+She is also featured in the documentary films, Class Dismissed (2014) and The War On Kids (2009).